MicrosoftDocs/power-automate-docs/articles/forms/troubleshoot-issues.md

 ### When the email sends form responses, the files are corrupt

-Make sure you are not using a `base64()` function as this may corrupt the files.
+Make sure you aren't using a `base64()` function as it might corrupt the files.

 ### Flow with form only works sometimes